Subtotal: $

 The Sabbath’s Secret: Unhurried Time

 For overstretched families or those working irregular shifts, unhurried time sounds impossible.
 That is why the practice must be light and merciful.
-If you cannot manage a full meal, try “doorway tea.”
-If even that is too much, drop a bag of oranges and stand in the hall long enough to bless with your presence.
-And if Sunday evenings are simply unworkable, the same spirit can live in a Saturday breakfast or a Wednesday lunch.
+If you cannot manage a full meal, try “ a “coffee hour” or “afternoon tea.”
+If even that is too much, maybe you live somewhere where you could open a bag of oranges and sit on your front steps long enough to bless a few passersby with your presence.
+And if Sunday evenings are simply unworkable, how about a Saturday breakfast or a Wednesday lunch?
 The day is flexible; the gift is unhurried presence.
 Perfection is an enemy of mercy.
-A table that appears every week – even as a makeshift bench with bowls – is sturdier than five elaborate dinners that never happen again.
+A table with a simple spread every week is sturdier than an elaborate dinner that never happens again.

 The Eucharistic Echo

-A Christian table should not pretend to be the altar.
+A Christian’s home table is not the altar.
 But there is a real echo between them.
-At Mass, we learn that God’s love is not a theory, but a body given and a cup poured out.
-At home, we learn to hand over the best piece of bread and to refill a glass before our own is empty.
+At Mass, we learn that God’s love is not a theory but a body given and a cup poured out.
+At home, we learn to hand over the best piece of bread and to refill another’s glass before our own is empty.
 Both gestures teach the same grammar: love arrives in matter, and gratitude wants to be shared.
 To pass a dish slowly to the person who speaks slowly is a small sacrament of patience.
-To keep a chair open on purpose is a way of believing that grace might have one more name in mind.
+To set out an extra chair on purpose is a way of believing that grace might have one more name in mind.

 How a Practice Spreads

-One household cannot carry a parish.
-But a practice that is light enough to imitate can.
-The most important thing about Sunday Supper is not that it happens in one home, but that it becomes a story other homes can tell: “We could do that – just soup and bread.”
+One household cannot carry a parish or congregation.
+But a practice that is easy enough to replicate can spread.
+I hope Sunday Supper becomes a story other homes can tell: “We could do that – just soup and bread.”
 Stories are contagious.
-A young couple who never hosted will try out of curiosity, then discover they have a gift for making shy people feel at ease.
-A widower who feared silence will find that a fifteen-minute visit after vespers (evening prayer) makes the week endurable.
+A young couple who has never hosted will try it out of curiosity, then discover they have a gift for making shy people feel at ease.
+A widower will find that it makes the week endurable.
 None of this requires a committee.
-It requires permission and example.

-For those who like frameworks, here is a gentle one that has worked.
-Choose a time: Sunday evening at six, or noon if your parish meets early – or adopt a rhythm your work allows, like Saturday breakfast.
+For those who like frameworks, here is a basic one that has worked for us.
+Choose a time: Sunday evening at six, or noon if your church meets early.
 Keep a short list of “always” items: bread, eggs, fruit, tea.
-Think in circles: family members first, then neighbors, then parish acquaintances who might not be asked by anyone else.
-Let the rule be “one more than comfortable,” and let the chores be visible so that guests can help.
+Think in expanding circles: extended family, neighbors, church members who might not be asked by anyone else.
+Let the rule be “one more than comfortable.”
+Let the chores be visible so that guests can help.
 Give children real jobs.
-End with a prayer as brief as a breath: “Lord, make us grateful and make us generous.”
-The rest belongs to grace.
+End with a prayer, which can be as brief as a breath: “Lord, make us grateful and make us generous.”

 A Quiet Antidote

 I do not mean to romanticize.
 Not every meal is sweet.
 Sometimes a guest talks too much or not at all.
 Sometimes someone brings an unhelpful certainty about how everyone else should live.
 And sometimes deeper wounds and prejudices come to the surface, which require courage, boundaries, and the humility to ask for help.
 Patience will be needed, and humor.
-But the alternative – door after door opening only to screens and delivery bags – is a recipe for exhaustion and thin hope.
-The quiet antidote of a recurring table is that it weakens the feeling that we must face our lives alone.
+But the alternative – door after door opening only to deliveries – is a recipe for exhaustion and thin hope.
+A recurring meal is a quiet antidote that weakens the feeling that we must face our lives alone.

 Late one evening, after the dishes were done, the student asked for a small Tupperware to take back to his dorm.
 He said he wanted to save the taste for Monday.
 I told him the taste would be gone by then.
-“I know,” he smiled.
-“But it will remind me the door opens next week.”
+“I know,” he smiled, “but it will remind me that your door will be open again next week.”

 When I think back to our missing chairs, I realize that we did not “host” the evening as much as we witnessed it.
 We watched strangers become specific.
 We watched a child hand bread to a widow with both hands.
 We watched ourselves slow down enough to notice that we were not the center of the story.
 And in that noticing, the city outside the door seemed, for an hour or two, like a place where goodness could spread.